autoreleasefool/runcode.blog/_posts/2018-03-27-saving-space-penguins-csgames.md

 The Relay programming challenge was one that none of us were prepared for.
 Nobody from either uOttawa team had much experience with any of the long list of required languages and dependencies — Java Spring, Zuul, Eureka, and more.

 This challenge was basically a wash.
 We weren’t sure what we were doing most of the time, and we aren’t even sure we actually accomplished any of the tasks at the end!
 But that’s alright.
-We never expected to do well in this competition anyway 🤷‍♂️
+We never expected to do well in this competition anyway!

 We placed 14th out of 29 teams, actually not a bad result for the amount of work we did.